learn-co-students/map-state-to-props-lab-nyc-web-091619/README.md

 1. Connect the Users component similar to how it is connected in UserInput.

-2. Write a function in `Users.js`, but outside of the Users class called `mapStateToProps`. `mapStateToProps` accepts one argument, `state`, the current version of your store's state.
+2. Write a function in `Users.js`, but outside of the Users class, called `mapStateToProps`. `mapStateToProps` accepts one argument, `state`, the current version of your store's state.
 Use `state` to access the array of `users`.
 Your `mapStateToProps` function should return an object with keys.